Chevrolet Silverado EV Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Chevrolet Silverado EV are $1,814 a year for full coverage.
-Comprehensive insurance costs approximately $384 a year, collision insurance costs $810, and liability coverage is $440.
-Liability-only coverage costs around $510 a year, and high-risk coverage costs $3,958 or more.
-Teen drivers cost the most to insure at up to $6,676 a year.
+The average insurance rates for a Chevrolet Silverado EV are $1,814 a year with full coverage.
+Comprehensive costs approximately $384 each year, collision costs $810, and liability insurance costs $440.
+A liability-only policy costs as little as $510 a year, with high-risk insurance costing around $3,958.
+Teen drivers cost the most to insure at $6,676 a year or more.

 Average premium for full coverage: $1,814